 Figure 7.
-Percentage of Alamar Blue Reduction for PCL and PCL/HA scaffolds at 1, 3, and 7 days.
-Data are reported as mean value, error bar represents the standard deviation.
+Percentage of Alamar Blue Reduction for the PCL and the PCL/HA scaffolds at Day 1, Day 3, and Day 7.
+The data are reported as the mean value, and the error bar represents the standard deviation.

-In comparison to the neat PCL scaffolds, at 3 and 7 days a lower shape factor was achieved for PCL/HA nanocomposite structures, even though at day 1 similar values were found for the two kinds of cell laden constructs.
+In comparison to the neat PCL scaffolds, at Day 3 and Day 7, a lower shape factor was achieved for the PCL/HA nanocomposite structures, even though at Day 1 similar values were found for the two types of cell-laden constructs.